usherlabs/kwil-ls-oracle/README.md

 - `kwil-cli` and a basic knowledge of [how to use it](https://docs.kwil.com/docs/kwil-cli/installation)
 - Some tokens in your polygon wallet to deploy a stream

-### Steps
+### Steps to test a single node

 1. Create the demo stream
     ```bash
    streamr stream create /kwil-demo
     ```

 2. Make the stream public
     ```bash
    streamr stream grant-permission /kwil-demo public subscribe
     ```

-3. Adjust the configuration for the log store to start tracking the stream [here](./examples/logstore-node-config.json)
+3. Adjust the configuration for the log store to start tracking the stream [here](./examples/single-node/logstore-node-config.json)
    ```
      "trackedStreams": [
          {